Protect Sensitive Machinery Against Electrostatic Discharge

 Laboratories, clean rooms, and manufacturing facilities all working with sensitive components are at an increased risk of electrostatic discharge when the flooring is not properly installed to mitigate naturally occurring static charges.
 Moore Engineering Services provides performance testing of ESD flooring and other flooring types to determine compliance with static dissipation and grounding requirements.

+You may ask, why is ESD testing required?
 Most manufacturers of ESD and similar flooring materials require testing following installation to ensure the product is working as intended, which may be a requirement for warranty coverage.
 The installation and maintenance of ESD flooring is done with the purpose to protect a product or process and therefore performance testing to quantify these characteristics is paramount in receiving the full value of the product installed and confirming its purpose.

 ESD flooring systems are expensive, and testing will confirm that the intention of the installation is realized.
 Knowing and monitoring these results will help understand the ongoing effectiveness of the flooring and whether it is providing adequate protection or needs to be repaired or replaced.
 When ESD occurs without proper mitigation, it can slowly damage equipment within the room.
 Clean rooms, telecommunication, and manufacturing are just some of the facilities that benefit from ESD testing.